The awesome north face of Monument Peak seen in the distance beyond Red Mountain

 The mountain consists of a long east-west running ridgeline.
 The south face of the mountain is steep but is connected to the Weaver Bally Ridge by a saddle dividing Bear Gulch from the East Weaver Creek drainage.
-The north face of Monument Peak is a spectacular granite cliff plunging nearly 2,500 feet to the Rush Creek drainage.
+The north face of Monument Peak is a spectacular granite cliff plunging nearly 800 feet to the uppermost of the Rush Creek lakes.
 The wall is completely vertical in most places, with several chutes containing talus located sporadically along the ridge.
 The summit is a small knob rising a couple hundred feet above the rest of the ridge.
 Two other prominent points fall just short of the summits height.
 Point 7,601 lies due east of the summit knob.
 Protruding from here is Point 7,598.
 This point has a serrated summit composed of vertical granite slabs.
 Point 7,053 is rugged subpeak located east of the main ridge.

 Point 7,598 anchors the Rush Creek cirque, the most spectacular feature on Monument Peak.
 The cirque lies directly beneath the summit, running roughly to the northwest.
 Extending almost a mile, the cirque forms a deep, rugged basin that contains four lakes and numerous small tarns.
 The largest lake, Upper Rush Creek Lake is 2 acres and lies 800 feet below the summit of Monument Peak.
 Small permanent snowfields dot the cliffs above the icy blue lake.
 Three more lakes lie west of Upper Rush Creek Lake, and although they are certainly attractive and worth visiting, their location cannot compare to the dramatic cliffs towering above Upper Rush Creek Lake.
 The lake can be accessed by descending two of the chutes that begin just east of the summit knob.
 Indeed, most people who climb Monument Peak are the intrepid few how make the trip to Rush Creek Lakes.
 Another lake basin is located north of the summit.
 East Fork Lake lies at the head of a rugged canyon that feeds into Canyon Creek.
 Experienced scramblers can climb the ridge separating the East Fork basin with the one containing the Rush Creek Lakes.